kirthikasena/Covid_project/README.md

 This project is a web application that saves user profiles and detect covid-19 .The user has to record six type of sounds such as follows:

-Shallow cough
+Shallow cough,
-Shallow breath
+Shallow breathn
-heavy cough
+heavy cough,
-vowel E
+vowel E ,
-vowel O
+vowel O,
 fast counting(from 1 to 10)

 These sounds are inserted into deep learning models for each type.The 6  models that are used is a  type of Convolutional neural Network.This acts as a classifier and predicts if the user is covid positive and displays it to the user.